Divius/Divius.github.io/posts/ironic-denver-2019.rst

         return RunNext([{'step': 'wait_for_raid'}])

-  and the conductor would insert the provided step to ``node.clean_steps`` after the current one.
+  and the conductor would insert the provided step to ``node.clean_steps`` after the current one and start running it.

+  This would allow for several follow-up steps as well.
+A use case is a clean step for resetting iDRAC to a clean state that in turn consists of several other clean steps.
+The idea of sub-steps was deemed too complicated.

 PTG: TripleO
 ============

-We discussed possibility of removing Nova from the TripleO undercloud and moving bare metal provisioning from under control of Heat.
+We discussed our plans for removing Nova from the TripleO undercloud and moving bare metal provisioning from under control of Heat.
 The plan from the `nova-less-deploy specification`_, as well as the current state of the implementation, were presented.